openzipkin-contrib/zipkin-storage-kafka/DESIGN.md

 ## Implementation

-This Zipkin storage implementation is based on Kafka Streams State.
+This Zipkin storage implementation is based on Kafka Streams State Store.

 ### Kafka Span Consumer